qash-finance/miden-qash-contract/README.md

 # MASM Experiments

-A minimal example for compiling, deploying, and testing MASM contracts & notes, featuring a weighted multisig account.
+A playground for playing around MASM and rust client

 ---